A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 #### Automatically Configuring the Environment

-Setting up the ROS environment every time you open a new terminal window can be painful and tedious.
+Setting up the ROS environment every time I open a new terminal window can be painful and tedious.
 To avoid the tedium, we can simply add the command to source the workspace to our ~/.bashrc file.
 This will cause our environment to be sourced any time a new terminal session is created.
 Please note that the provided VM already has this configured so there is no need to execute this step!

 <p align="right">